How to Find Preforeclosures in 10 Ways for Agents & Investors

 9. Prospecting Letters for Preforeclosure Listings

-Writing letters can seem like a boring or old-fashioned way to make contact, but it can actually be a particularly effective strategy for preforeclosures.
+Writing letters can seem like a boring or old-fashioned way to make contact, but it can be a particularly effective strategy for preforeclosures.
 Since the recipients are often not in their situation by choice, they should be approached with sensitivity and compassion, which is very difficult to do through online ads or messages.
-Letters, on the other hand, can be personalized and handwritten in order to make the biggest impact.
+Letters, on the other hand, can be personalized and handwritten to make the most significant impact.

-Write your prospecting letter from a template, but include personalized details about their neighborhood, local hot spots, or their interests if you are familiar with them.
-Keep the focus on communicating how you can benefit the owners as much as possible.
+Write your prospecting letter from a template, but include unique details about their neighborhood, interests, or local hot spots if you are familiar with them.
+Focus on communicating how you can benefit the owners as much as possible.
+Here is a preforeclosure letter template you can use as a guide.

 10. Real Estate Agents

-For investors, real estate agents are an excellent resource to start your search for preforeclosure lists because they have access to the MLS.
-By working with a real estate agent, you’ll get qualified assistance and have all the labor-intensive tasks completed for you, like handling any paperwork.
+Real estate agents are excellent resources for investors to start their search for preforeclosed homes because they have access to the MLS.
+By finding a great real estate agent to work with, you’ll get qualified assistance and have all the labor-intensive tasks completed for you, like handling any paperwork.

 Pros & Cons of Preforeclosure Leads

 Homes in foreclosure often cost less than market value, which presents an incredible opportunity for savvy real estate investors or agents.
-This profit potential is the most obvious reason to search for preforeclosures, but there are also many hurdles that come with foreclosures.
+This profit potential is the most obvious reason to search for preforeclosures, but many hurdles also come with foreclosures.
 Before investing your time and resources, consider all the pros and cons of preforeclosure listings.

 PROS | CONS |